 Premier announces a ban on color powder events until substance is proved safe

 Video shows a fireball erupting, followed by people running through flames

-The flames erupted when the unknown substance blew up over a stage around 8:30 p.m.
+Firefighters said the firestorm erupted around 8:30 p.m.
 Saturday (8:30 a.m.
-ET) at Formosa Fun Coast, firefighters said, according to the CNA report.
+ET), when a flammable powder substance blew up over a stage at Formosa Fun Coast, according to a CNA report.

 Video showed a massive fireball suddenly engulfing the stage, followed by screaming people running for their lives through flames.